Wool production entails a staggering degree of cruelty and animal suffering.

 Sheep produce more than 90 percent of the world’s wool supply.
 Nearly all the rest comes from goats, alpacas, and rabbits.
 The crinkly nature of the hair shorn from these animals makes it easy to spin into thread and yarn.
 Annual wool production worldwide totals about 1.7 million metric tons, taken from about 1.8 billion domesticated sheep and goats.
-The top wool producing nations are Australia and China, which unfortunately have pathetically weak animal welfare laws protecting sheep.
+The top wool producing nations are Australia and China, both of which have pathetically weak animal welfare laws protecting sheep.

 Animal Cruelty in the Wool Industry

 Sheep were domesticated from Asiatic mouflons, who grow only as much hair as they need to stay warm.
 Unlike mouflons, sheep grow extremely thick coats, and their coats are woolly rather than hairy.

 Once a year, sheep farmers clip these thick coats down to bare skin.
 Limiting shearing to once a year cuts labor costs but causes substantial suffering.
 It results in sheep being exposed to temperature extremes while either having thick insulating coats or no protection at all.

 Many sheep ranchers carry out a barbaric procedure—often without anesthetic—called mulesing.
 Using a knife, workers slice off strips of the wrinkly flesh near a lamb’s hindquarters.
 The resultant scarring inhibits hair regrowth and thereby prevents parasitic flies from laying eggs.
 Australian sheep also have their tails cut off, again in order to reduce the prevalence of these parasitic flies.